 Also Read: Google’s Daydream View VR headset is coming out on November 10

 Google claims that consumer spending on subscriptions apps have increased 10 times over the past 3 years.
 Subscriptions are apparently the fastest growing business model in the Play Store.
 Even Apple announced a shift towards a subscription-based system earlier this year, allowing developers to grab up to 85% of revenue.

 Google also highlighted a couple of other tools such as pre-registration and its Early Access beta program.
 The first gives developers the power to open sign-ups for apps before releasing them.
-The brand has tested the system with major games like Clash Royale and Candy Crush Jelly Saga so far.
+The brand has tested the system with major games like Clash Royale and Candy Crush Saga so far.